 2. Use fresh or dried herbs

-Rosemary and oregano are favorites for roasting potatoes and marinating chicken.
-Parsley and mint taste best when used raw, for example in potato salads, or a quinoa tabbouleh.
-Tarragon is great for flavoring fish.
+When available, fresh herbs are an amazing addition to any dish.
+Take advantage of fresh oregano, parsley, rosemary, thyme, tarragon, mint, cilantro, and basil to flavor your dishes.
+For example, rosemary and oregano are favorites for roasting potatoes and marinating chicken.
+On the other hand, parsley and mint taste best when used raw, for example in potato salads, or a quinoa tabbouleh.
+And tarragon is great for flavoring fish.

 When fresh herbs are not available, you can certainly use dried ones: oregano, rosemary, tarragon, and thyme are especially flavorful.
-Basil, parsley, cilantro, and mint are best when used fresh.
+Conversely, basil, parsley, cilantro, and mint are best when used fresh.

 3. Explore the world of spices